Skip to content

 And the list goes on.

 But for plant-based eaters, there are a few essential nutrients you rarely hear about.
-Often overlooked because they’re either available in some amount through plant foods, or because they aren’t the hot nutrient of the moment.

 Today we’re going to dig into four nutrients you’re probably not thinking about, but should.